AqwamCreates/DataPredict-Agent/docs/API.md

 #### Parameters:

-* interactorName: The name of the agent to be added to the DataPredict Agent instance.
+* interactorName: The name of the interactor to be added to the DataPredict Agent instance.

 * interactorDictionary: The dictionary containing all the information related to individual agents that has been interacted by the interactor.

-### removeAgentDictionary()
+### removeInteractorDictionary()

 ```lua